A Lagrangian Perspective on the Growth of Midlatitude Storms: Summary

 \section{Summary}

 When investigating the midlatitude climate's response to changes in atmospheric forcing, whether natural or anthropogenic, a key challenge lies in understanding how eddies respond to the mean state of the atmosphere.
 While many studies have explored this interaction from an Eulerian perspective, there has yet to be a systematic exploration of how the mean state of the atmosphere impacts the growth of storms from a Lagrangian perspective.
-To fill this gap, our study delves into how the mean state of the atmosphere influences the growth of cyclones and anticyclones from a statistical point of view.
-Considering a massive database of 100,000 cyclones and 50,000 anticyclones from over 80 years of reanalysis data, we have enough statistics to quantify storms' growth directly and compare them to the Eulerian theory.
+To address this gap, this study investigates the statistical relationship between commonly used baroclinic and barotropic properties of the mean flow and the growth of individual cyclones and anticyclones.

-Eulerian analysis of the Lagrangian properties shows that the Growth Time (GT) and Maximum Strength (MS) of cyclones and anticyclones exhibit fundamentally different temporal and spatial variations.
-For example, while MS increases in summer relative to autumn, GT decreases (Fig.~\ref{fig:growthtime_map}).
-Studying the connection between MS and the vertical shear of the mean flow, using K-mean clustering of Eady Growth Rate (EGR~$=\frac{f}{NH_{300}}\sqrt{\overline{v}_{300}^{2}+\overline{u}_{300}^{2}}$) composites, shows that MS mostly increases with baroclinicity.
-However, this trend flips for cyclones at extreme values of EGR (Fig.~\ref{fig:prop_corr}a), which play a significant role in the midlatitude weather response to extreme baroclinicity, such as over the North Pacific during midwinter.
+A systematic quantification of the influence of baroclinicity (Eq.~\ref{eq:EGR}), on Maximum Intensity (MI, Fig.~\ref{fig:prop_corr}a,d) shows that MI generally increases with baroclinicity.
+However, at extreme baroclinicity values, this trend reverses for cyclones and significantly slows down for anticyclones.
+This behavior is particularly relevant to midlatitude weather responses to extreme baroclinicity, such as those observed over the North Pacific during midwinter.